|3||Chandaria, Baba Dogo Road, Ruaraka|

 Whilst ozone is an invaluable compound in the upper atmosphere for our continued existence, when it forms on ground level as smog, it has a vast array of health issues that come along with it, which will also be discussed in short.

-Other pollutants would include fine particulate matter such as black carbon or finely ground silica from construction sites.
+Other pollutants include fine particulate matter such as black carbon or finely ground silica from construction sites.
 Microplastics would also be found in the air, along with dangerous metals such as mercury, cadmium and lead.
 Volatile organic compounds (VOC's) would be found around any area that has burning or combustion taking place, some of which would include dangerous chemicals such as benzene, xylene or formaldehyde.
 These are a few of the many pollutants that would be found in certain high pollution areas around Nairobi.

 Some initiatives that Nairobi could undertake to improve its pollution would be to invest more into public transport infrastructure, getting people onto public transport and other greener forms of transportation such as bicycles within the city center.